-So far, only in the restricted cases $\kappa_ 2= 0$ the compactons emerged, while for $\kappa_ 2\neq 0$ the solutions became normal skyrmions.
+Thus far, compactons emerged only in the restricted cases $\kappa_ 2 = 0$ , while for $\kappa_ 2\neq 0$, the solutions became normal skyrmions.
 Therefore, the kinetic term simply extends the tail of solutions.
-For the 4th order terms, the models with $\kappa_{4a}\neq 0 $ and $\kappa_{4b}=0$ have the weak-compactons, while the models with $\kappa_{4a}=0$ and $\kappa_{4b}\neq 0$ have the genuine-compactons.
-Therefore, the extended 4th term has a role in constructing the genuine-compactons.
-For our potentials, in the squared Zeeman potential case ($\kappa_{0a}=0$ and $\kappa_{0b}\neq 0$), the solutions are the baby-skyrmions, and in the Zeeman potential case ($\kappa_{0a}\neq 0$ $\kappa_{0b}=0$) the solutions become compactons.
+For the 4th-order terms, the models with $\kappa_{4a}\neq 0 $ and $\kappa_{4b}=0$ include the weak-compacton case, while the models with $\kappa_{4a}=0$ and $\kappa_{4b}\neq 0$ include the genuine-compacton case~(see Fig.\ref{fig:dm-4th-ze} and also Fig.\ref{fig:dm-4th-ze-dfdr}).
+Therefore, the extended 4th- term has a role in constructing the genuine-compacton case.
+For our potentials, in the squared Zeeman potential case ($\kappa_{0a}=0$ and $\kappa_{0b}\neq 0$), the solutions are the baby-skyrmions, and in the Zeeman potential case ($\kappa_{0a}\neq 0$ $\kappa_{0b}=0$), the solutions become compactons.

-We saw that the DMI has less effective for constructing the compactons.
-The reason is as follows: The DMI and the potential terms are the ones that do not have the derivatives in the Euler equation and the major difference between the DMI and the potential terms are the dimensions; the potential is multiplied by $r$.
-The compacton radius $R$ is determined in terms of the behavior of the solutions at the large $r$ and apparently, the potential is dominated than the DMI.
-That is the reason why the compactons are supported via mainly the potentials, not the DMI.
-From another angle, we easy to confirm the situation by the series expansion~(\ref{expansion}).
-The condition of the leading order is
+We observed that the DMI is less effective for constructing the compactons.
+The reason is as follows: The DMI and potential terms do not have the derivatives in the Euler equation, and the major difference between the DMI and the potential terms are the dimensions; the potential is multiplied by $r$.
+The compacton radius $R$ is determined in terms of the behavior of the solutions at a large $r$, and apparently, the potential dominates rather than the DMI.
+That is also why the compactons are supported via potentials rather than the DMI.
+From another perspective, we can easily confirm this based on the series expansion~(\ref{expansion}).
+The condition of the leading order is as follows:

-Therefore, the DMI term does not contribute to the lowest order terms, and then, the condition coincides one without the DMI term (\ref{exeq2}).
+Therefore, the DMI term does not contribute to the lowest-order terms, and subsequently, the condition coincides with the one without the DMI term (\ref{exeq2}).

-In the next section, we shall examine the new model where the DMI plays an important role for compactons.
+In the next section, we shall examine the new model where the DMI plays an important role in compactons.